 Symptoms of facet joint syndrome may vary dependent on which region of the spine is damaged.
 If the upper cervical spine is affected, a person may feel pain in the neck and/or shoulders, or pain in the middle back.
 It may even result in headaches.
 If the lower lumbar spine is affected, pain may be felt in the lower back, buttocks and back of the thigh.
 Facet joint arthritis is first treated conservatively with rest, ice, heat, anti-inflammatory medications and physical therapy.
 Also, facet joint blocks may be administered not only to diagnose facet joint pain, but also as a therapeutic procedure to treat the pain.
 If non-surgical methods fail to relieve pain, a facet rhizotomy or bone fusion may be performed.

 If you need an evaluation or consultation or are interested in Facet Joint Injections, please contact us at (201) 729-0001 and ask for one of our specialists.
-Our conveniently located clinics are in West Orange, Aberdeen, Lyndhurst, and Fort Lee.
+Our conveniently located clinics are in West Orange, Aberdeen, Lyndhurst, and Clifton.
 We offer weekday and weekend appointments.